calebntorres/mlb_dash/README.md

 # mlb_dash
-An interactive dashboard for analyzing MLB data
+An interactive dashboard for analyzing MLB data using python Dash capabilities.